Retzer Nature Center Earth Week Waukesha Sustainability Fair

 Horwitz-DeRemer Planetarium

-Come unwind under the dome of the Horwitz-DeRemer Planetarium and meditate for your mental health during Earth Week!
-View a planetarium show of an amazing sunset as you travel from the Grand Canyon to the North Pole, then relax under a night sky filled with stars with glimpses of the Northern Lights under the dome.
-After the show, take a quiet hike outside with a Retzer naturalist and discover the tranquil sights and sounds of Retzer Nature Center.
+Come unwind under the dome of the Horwitz-DeRemer Planetarium and meditate for your mental health!
+Unwind as you travel from the Grand Canyon to the North Pole, then relax under a night sky filled with stars and glimpses of the Northern Lights.

 60 participants max.
 Sorry, no walk-ins.